OphidiaBigData/PyOphidia/docs/source/usage.rst

    mycube2.info()

 *For the operators such as "cubeschema", "cubesize", "cubeelements", "explore", "hierarchy", "info", "list", "loggingbk", "operators", "search", "showgrid", "man", "metadata", "primitives", "provenance", "search", "showgrid", "tasks" and other operators that provide verbose output, the display parameter by default is "True".
-For the rest of operators, to display the result, "dispay=True" should be set.*
+For the rest of operators, to display the result, "dispay = True" should be set.*

 Subset a Cube
 ^^^^^^^^^^^^^